 More than 200 species of mammal are found in the forests of Honduras.
+Several rare creatures are included among the Honduras animals.
 Bats (Chiroptera) account for nearly half the mammals in the country with 98 known species occupying every forest ecosystem.
 The iconic jaguar (Panthera onca) is one of the rarest species in all of Central America.
 Most frequently seen in mangrove areas, jaguars are an endangered species in Honduras.
 West Indian manatees (Trichechus manatus), once common along the Caribbean coast of Honduras, are now rarely seen except in remote mangrove areas.
 Honduras' national animal, the white-tailed deer (Odocoileus virginianus), is the largest deer species in the country.
 Most often seen in the lowlands and pine forests, the white-tailed deer is a protected species.
 A wide variety of monkeys are also found in Honduras, including the white-headed capuchin (Cebus capucinus), Mexican spider monkey (Ateles geoffroyi vellerosus) and golden-mantled howler monkey (Alouatta palliata palliata).